mmcloughlin/addchain/README.md

 less common exponents.

-These results demonstrate that `addchain` is competitive with hand-optimized chains, always within a few operations of the best known and often matching or exceeding.
+These results demonstrate that `addchain` is competitive with hand-optimized chains, often with equivalent or better performance.
 Even when `addchain` is slightly sub-optimal, it can still be considered valuable since it fully automates a laborious manual process.
 As such, `addchain` can be trusted to produce high quality results in an automated code generation tool.

 ## Usage